 A breech baby is one of the main reasons for a C-section.
 Although some providers will assist parents in a vaginal birth with a breech baby, it is becoming less common.

 It is encouraged to discuss with your provider your options for turning your breech baby before scheduling a C-section.

 4. Small pelvis or big baby

 It is common for a provider to say that you need a C-section because your pelvis is too small.
 I was personally diagnosed with a small pelvis.
 However, a pelvis too small to deliver a baby is rare.
 Sometimes the baby is not coming down in an ideal position, so it can cause the baby to come down slower than a provider may feel they should.

-In addition, if the provider feels the baby is too big to come out vaginally, they may suggest a C-section.
+In addition, if the provider suspects the baby is too large to deliver vaginally, they may suggest a C-section.

 5. Birth defects